 ST 506 Salvation

 ST 508 Church

 Biblical Counseling (CCEF) - 29 Credits

 Ten courses in biblical counseling will be taken at CCEF and transferred to RBS to satisfy your educational training in counseling theory and practice.

-Students begin by taking RW 101, LT 161, ET 621, all their ST courses and PT 931 at RBS.
-They then complete and transfer their CCEF coursework to RBS, and finish with PT 932, which guides them through the final phase of certification with ACBC.
-Please note that ACBC has specific deadlines once you start Phase 1, which is during your PT 931 course at RBS.
-Additionally, ACBC has a required reading list in preparation for your exams, and this reading list should be consulted regularly so that students actually complete most, if not all, of their ACBC required reading during their RBS and CCEF coursework.
+Students begin by taking the following courses at RBS: Research & Writing, Logos Academic Training, Hermeneutics, the above list of Systematic Theology courses, and Introduction to Counseling.
+Next, the student must be accepted into and complete the above list of CCEF courses at CCEF’s School of Biblical Counseling.
+RBS will accept CCEF courses as transfer credits when the student sends their transcript to RBS.
+The student will finish their degree by returning to RBS and completing the Counseling Practicum, which guides them through the final phase of certification with ACBC.
+Please note that ACBC has specific deadlines once you start Phase 1, which is during your Introduction to Counseling course at RBS.
+Additionally, ACBC has a required reading list in preparation for your exams, and this reading list should be consulted regularly so that students actually complete most, if not all of their ACBC required reading during their RBS and CCEF coursework.
 Please speak with an RBS staff member if you have any questions about completing the course of studies for the MABC.

 * A BA or BS is required for acceptance into the MABC.
 For students without a Bachelor of Arts degree, the same program listed above may be completed for an Associate of Arts in Biblical Counseling.
-Please use the same application process but indicate AABC instead of MABC for your desired program.
+In the application process, please use the undergraduate application for the AABC instead of the graduate application.